-The Neshannock Township Police Pension Plan is a single-employer defined benefit pension plan locally controlled by the provisions of Ordinance No. 2008-1, effective January 1, 2008, adopted pursuant to Act 600.
-Prior to the adoption of Ordinance 2008-1, the pension plan was controlled by the provisions of Ordinance No. 2002-2, as amended, adopted pursuant to Act 600.
-The plan is also affected by the provisions of collective bargaining agreements between the township and its police officers.
+The Shillington Borough Police Pension Plan is a single-employer defined benefit pension plan locally controlled prior to January 1, 2008, by the provisions of Ordinance No. 990, as amended, adopted pursuant to Act 600.
+Effective January 1, 2008, the plan is locally controlled by the provisions of Ordinance No. 1092, which adopts a separately executed plan agreement with the plan's custodian adopted pursuant to Act 600.
+The plan is also affected by the provisions of collective bargaining agreements between the borough and its police officers.